 As of this writing, we do not have any hardware or software used explicitly for testing.
 It is likely that as we get nearer to testing, we will develop both hardware and software.
-We ordered a pc for interfacing with the device which we will likely also use this in a number of testing applications.
 Functional portions can be tested by either observation or data collection.
-For example we can test the oxygen sensor against another sensor's readings to confirm validity.
+For example, we can test the oxygen sensor against another sensor's readings to confirm validity.
 We will test stepper motors by measuring out exactly how far a motor is supposed to move on a command and then compare it to actual distance moved.
 Some of the nonfunctional requirements can also be tested by observation or simple instruments.
 For example, we can find print speed by simply observing and timing a print.
 We can find print accuracy by observing a part and comparing it to expected results.
 We can test temperature and oxygen levels by using sensors already within the scope of the project.